 Chris Killion’s practice is focused on issuing drilling, division order, and acquisition title opinions for oil and gas companies for properties in New Mexico and Texas.
-He has extensive experience in determining title to mineral rights in lands in the Permian and San Juan Basins.
+Chris has extensive experience in determining title to mineral rights in lands in the Permian and San Juan Basins.

-Mr. Killion is known for his commitment to continuous study and his careful attention to detail.
+Chris is known for his commitment to continuous study and his careful attention to detail.

 Samford University, Cumberland School of Law, J.D., 1978, magna cum laude

 - Represent oil and gas companies in connection with the acquisition and divestiture of producing and non-producing oil and gas assets

 - Prepare original drilling title opinions, division order title opinions, and supplemental drilling and division order title opinions